matejbucek/JDTP/README.md

 3. Connect.

-*I will add link to examples as soon as I can.*
+*I will add link to examples as soon as passible.*

 *Look to wiki for more info.*